 Q. Are there any games similar to Divinity 2?

 A. Yes, the ones you can see listed above are similar games.
 Each of them provide a rich immersive isometric experience, customizable storylines and characters, and a turn-based combat mechanism.
 You can have unlimited hours of fun with these titles.

 Q. What should I play if I like Divinity Original Sin 2?

 A. If you like Divinity Original Sin 2, you are bound to enjoy a game rich in customization, immersion, and classical turn-based combat.
 You should play one of the games on the list above.
-All of these games combine similar elements such as engaging narratives, exotic game worlds and extensive customization options with the rich immersive experience of isometric design to provide gamers with hours of Divinity Original Sin 2 like pleasure.
+All of these games combine similar elements such as engaging narratives, exotic game worlds and extensive customization options with the rich immersive experience of isometric design to provide gamers with hours of pleasure.